neondatabase/website/content/docs/security/security-overview.md

 ## IP allowlist support

-Neon's IP Allow feature, available with the [Business](/docs/introduction/plans#business) plan, ensures that only trusted IP addresses can connect to the project where your database resides, preventing unauthorized access and helping maintain overall data security.
+Neon's IP Allow feature, available with the [Scale](/docs/introduction/plans#scale) and [Business](/docs/introduction/plans#business) plans, ensures that only trusted IP addresses can connect to the project where your database resides, preventing unauthorized access and helping maintain overall data security.
 You can limit access to individual IP addresses, IP ranges, or IP addresses and ranges defined with [CIDR notation](/docs/reference/glossary#cidr-notation).
 To learn more, see [Configure IP Allow](/docs/manage/projects#configure-ip-allow).

 ## Protected branches